Importing Tab-Delimited Text Files

 Tips

-Create a few events in Bee Docs Timeline and use “Export Events…” from the File menu to save them as a text document.
+• Create a few events in Timeline 3D and use “Export Events…” from the File menu to save them as a text document.
 This file can serve as a template for text imports that you create automatically.

-Images, Colors, and Event Rows can not be automatically imported using a text file.
+• Event Colors and Event Rows can not be automatically imported using a text file.
+If you need more flexibility, we recommend writing an Applescript to perform the import.